Q: My cherry laurels do not look good. There are brown spots and holes on the leaves and white stuff on the trunk. What can I do?

 - Check the soil moisture of new plants weekly and water deeply.
 Water established plants during dry periods.

 If you notice problems with your shrubs during the growing season, we are happy to help diagnose what you are dealing with.
-Please send your questions and clear photos to the Home & Garden Information Center’s Ask an Expert service.
+Please send your questions and clear photos to the Home & Garden Information Center’s Ask Extension service.

 By Marian Hengemihle, Maryland Certified Professional Horticulturist, Consultant, University of Maryland Extension Home & Garden Information Center